nihalwill/Work-Day-Scheduler/README.md

 ---

 Save button feature working
-local storage of user input and recall working via set and get item values
+Local storage of user input and recall working via set and get item values

+---

+Created variables and loop for real-time color changes Fixed issue of missing "()"s for the "var hour" function Loop working currently, will check after hours to make sure it works outside of time frame Changes some CSS for visual aesthetics